CSOgroup/Lymphomoid-IF-pipeline/README.md

 QuPath is organized into “projects”.
 When you create a new project, you will be asked to allocate an empty folder to it.
 Then, you can add images to the project.
 It is fast to switch between images of the same project, and you will see the thumbnails of all of them at the same time; conversely, to inspect the images of a different project you will have to close the current one and open the other.
 This can affect the way you want to organize your project(s): I recommend to put related images into the same project (e.g. all images of the same patient, or of the same treatment).
 It is in principle also possible to store all images of all patients in the same project, but it probably would become messy.

 When loading a .vsi raw image file, sometimes the same file will contain more than one image (different acquisitions of the same sample, or even different samples).
 Discard those that are unusable (e.g. out of focus, or with too little tissue and only fatty holes).
-Instead, for the good images, change their QuPath image name into a meaningful one (sometimes the name of the raw file is just e.g. “Image_10.vsi” - you might want to change it into e.g. “HLS23_#23_multiplex”).
+Instead, for the good images, change their QuPath image name into a meaningful one (sometimes the name of the raw file is just e.g. “Image_10.vsi” - you might want to change it into e.g. “HLS23_s12_acq01”, which mentions the Human Lymphoma Sample number, the paraffin section, and the acquisition ID of that section).
 It is advisable to rename them in a clear and consistent way.

 Now you can explore the loaded image.
 If needed, set its type into "Fluorescence".
 You can change brightness, contrast and show/hide the different channels, corresponding to the different stained proteins.
 Sometimes it is useful to look at a single channel in grayscale mode.